WestCOT: History

 In 1991, Disney announced plans to build WestCOT on the site of the Disneyland parking lot.
 It was themed around a utopian vision of the future, similar to EPCOT Center at Walt Disney World, and it was planned to be the first Disney theme park to contain hotels within the park.

 Several issues arose that would ultimately lead to the project's cancellation.
 It required a significant land acquisition, though residential areas built around Disneyland caused land prices to skyrocket, and thousands of residents wanted to be relocated.
 Residents claimed that the park's light pollution was too much to bear at night, and that the replica of Spaceship Earth would have become an eyesore.
-With estimates hovering close to $3 billion and the company's significant financial problems with the recently opened Disneyland Resort Paris, the project was scrapped in 1995.
+With estimates hovering close to $3 billion and the company's significant financial problems with the recently opened Euro Disney Resort, the project was scrapped in 1995.
 CEO Michael Eisner held a three-day executive retreat in Aspen, Colorado to come up with a new idea, and from that meeting of about thirty executives came the idea for a California-themed park.
 That project became Disney California Adventure, which opened in 2001 on the property that WestCOT was to occupy.

 The idea of building a resort hotel within a theme park was later realized with Disney's Grand Californian Hotel & Spa, which opened in 2001.
 Hotel guests are able to access Disney California Adventure through an entrance at the northwest corner of the park.